rg-wood/salt-lion/README.md

 You gain a bonus equal to the level of this talent for rolls to recall the lore of far lands and countries.

 #### Tumbler

+You gain a bonus equal to the level of this talent for AGILITY rolls to balance, jump, tumble or other acrobatic feats.

 #### Vigilant